kendarorg/sgDialogService/README.md

 "CLOSE" is passed as parameter.
 * title: (optional) The name of the variable on the dialog controller scope that will contain the title of the dialog, defaults to "title"
-* data: (optional): The data passed to the child scope of the controller and view specified.
+* data: (optional) The data passed to the child scope of the controller and view specified.
 The variables will be copyed directly on the child scope
-* scope: (optional): The scope that will be used in the dialog.
+* scope: (optional) The scope that will be used in the dialog.
 If specified the data is ignored, and a controller can't be declared
+* width: (optional, default to 800): The width in pixel of the dialog.

 <pre>
 	var modalInstance = sgDialogService.openModal({